All Episodes

 It's not like there's a whole complexion change.

-Wade on, fashioning all kinds of law, not based on what the law says or what the Constitution says, but just on the way they think that things ought to be.
+There are people there from Ruth Bader Ginsburg to Stephen Breyer to others who are right there with her and from Roe v.
+Wade on fashioning all kinds of law, not based on what the law says or what the Constitution says, but just on the way they think that things ought to be.

-You know, and and just to show that I'm willing to apply this to myself, I don't want Roe v.
+You know, and just to show that I'm willing to apply this to myself, I don't want Roe versus Wade overturned because I'm pro-life.

-That's exactly the kind of thing that I'm talking about putting aside.
+Because I'm pro-life or somebody else is pro-choice, that's exactly the kind of thing that I'm talking about putting aside.

-The Constitution is not a vehicle through which your political your desired political result is brought about.
+The Constitution is not a vehicle through which your political, your desired political result is brought about.

+I want Roe v.
 Wade overturned so the Constitution can be honored.

 How's the Constitution honored?